quarkron/vex-rddme/README.md

 print(f"{rho.n} samples, mean {rho.mean.mean():.3f}, typical error {rho.sem.mean():.4f}")
 ```

-`Series` uses Welford's algorithm, so the error bar stays accurate even when the mean
-is large.
-Its `sem` is the naive standard error over samples, which is a **lower
-bound** when samples are correlated.

 ### 8. Read the guard output

 Construction reports what it found.
 A normal run looks like this: